IvenMilesMaac/book-metadata-api/README.md

 Write operations (POST, PATCH, DELETE) require an API key passed in the request header as 'Authorization'.
 In Swagger UI, click the Authorize button at the top of the /docs page and enter the API key before testing write endpoints.

-The API key for the deployed version is provided in the technical report.
+The API key for the deployed version is provided in the [API Documentation](./api-doc.pdf).

 ## Populating the Database
 The dataset used is the Goodreads Books dataset from Kaggle: